Civlac/SRWLED-Wiki/Home.md

 * One or more new non-reactive effects.
 * 2D effects.
 * UDP sync for sound reactive effects, with settings in the UI.
-* Additional sliders for controlling effects
+* Additional sliders for controlling effects.
 * 2D, and noise squelch settings in the UI.

 If you're not already there, please consider joining the [WLED Discord group](https://discord.gg/RNgqKpZ), where we have a dedicated channel to discuss this project and answer any questions you may have.